ATTENDANCE

 A figure of 95% is used as a baseline within the county when deciding whether to issue fines for non-attendance.

-As a result, we undertake regular (typically termly) risk assessments of current attendance throughout the school and where there is a risk of, or attendance has already fallen below 95% parents will receive a 'Risk Assessment Letter', an example of which can be seen using the link at the bottom of the page.
+As a result, we undertake regular (typically termly) risk assessments of current attendance throughout the school and where there is a risk of, or attendance has already fallen below 95% parents will receive a notification of this to ensure that they can take proactive action to improve attendance.

-Our full attendance policy is available below, but there are key points that many parents will be looking for information on:
+Our full attendance policy is available here, but there are key points that many parents will be looking for information on:

-Can I take my children on holiday in term time?
+Can I take my child out of school in term time?

 Which absences are classed as 'unauthorised absence'?